nguyen41v/SCL-Project-Documentation/User Experience Audit/Teachers.md

     * Comfortable with library procedures
     * Uses the Library in spurts

+#### Scenarios
+* The students are working on a project related to Black History month.
+First, she wants to know if it is possible to book a class visit to the library.
+If yes, then she wants the class to learn the basics of library and its many features with the library.
+* Faculty is writing a book on local historical figure, Jackie Robinson.
+While she is visiting New York, she will be taking advantage of all the resources she could find in the New York Public Library system.
+Her main targets are primary sources and secondary sources in all forms of media.
 #### PowerPoint Link
 * [Teacher](https://docs.google.com/presentation/d/1SDjuUXFbn6R2P9ViH3cYttMcYKJx6xY6AoLtXesDwdo/edit?usp=sharing)
 * [Academic Faculty Member](https://docs.google.com/presentation/d/1KGzHO4SujXK7FPvSK91b6ViKanhr1qUxxD4dC394nRI/edit?usp=sharing)